St Lawrence's Church, Appleby

 St Lawrence's Church is in Boroughgate, Appleby-in-Westmorland, Cumbria, England.
 It is an active Anglican parish church in the deanery of Appleby, the archdeaconry of Carlisle, and the diocese of Carlisle.
-The parish is one of ten parishes which form the Heart of Eden benefice.
 Sunday worship is at 10.45am and on Fridays at 10am.
 The church is recorded in the National Heritage List for England as a designated Grade I listed building.

+The ecclesiastical parish of Appleby St Lawrence covers the town of Appleby, together with a large surrounding area, including the civil parishes of Hoff, Colby, Crackenthorpe and Murton.
+It is one of ten parishes which form the Heart of Eden benefice.

 History

 The lower part of the tower dates from about 1150.
 The south porch is from the 13th century, and the body of the church dates from the 14th and 15th centuries.
 In 1655 Lady Anne Clifford restored the church, and rebuilt the north chapel and the chancel.
 Ceilings were added by Christopher Hodgson in 1830–31.
 There were further restorations in 1861–62, and in 1960.

+St Lawrence's Church suffered severe flooding in December 2015 from the overflowing River Eden.

 Architecture

 Exterior

 The church is constructed in stone with lead roofs.
 Its plan consists of a nave with a clerestory, north and south aisles, a chancel, a northeast chapel, a southwest porch, and a west tower.
 The tower and the clerestory are castellated.
 The base of the tower is Norman, and the rest of the exterior is in Perpendicular style.
 In the tower is a clock dating from 1699.